 By Most Rev. Gerald R. Barnes

-I offer you my prayers for a joyous Easter Season.
-May God bless you.
+I offer you my prayers as you prepare for this important election.
+May God bless you, your families and our nation.